PatrickMaiyer/Portapack_Wiki/Microphone-Tranceiver.md

 The Microphone App provided till firmware version 1.3.1  a Narrow band  FM  transmitter application, that allows the transmission of voice and when not transmitting allows you to receive in a simplex way if configured.

-From firmware version 1.4.0 onwards,  it has been added added some other additional analogue  mod(TX) /demod (RX)   FM/AM/LSB/USB/DSB.
+From firmware version 1.4.0 onwards,  it has been added some other additional analogue  mod(TX) /demod (RX)   FM/AM/LSB/USB/DSB.

 ## Key Controls